The Rage: Carrie 2: Plot

-In 1989, Barbara Lang claims that her daughter Rachel is possessed, having seen her display of telekinesis.
+In 1989, Barbara Lang claims that her daughter Rachel is possessed, having seen her display telekinesis.
 Barbara is diagnosed with schizophrenia and institutionalized, while six-year-old Rachel is placed in foster care.

-Ten years later, Rachel, now an outcast high school student, is living with her unsympathetic foster parents Boyd and Emilyn.
-Her best, and only friend Lisa Parker commits suicide by leaping from the school's roof after popular football star Eric Stark dumped her, having exploited her for sex.
+Ten years later, Rachel, now an outcast high school student, lives with her unsympathetic foster parents Boyd and Emilyn.
+Her only friend Lisa Parker commits suicide by leaping from the school's roof after popular football star Eric Stark dumps her, having exploited her for sex.

 While developing Lisa's film, Rachel finds a photograph of her and Eric together.
 She turns the photo in to the police, explaining Lisa confessed to her that she had recently lost her virginity.
-Sheriff Kelton and the school's guidance counselor, Sue Snell, pursue statutory rape charges against Eric, who is 18 while Lisa was 16.
+Sheriff Kelton and the school's guidance counselor, Sue Snell, pursue statutory rape charges against Eric, who is 18, while Lisa was 16.

 Eric and many of his teammates, including Mark Bing and Chuck Potter, are competing to see who can seduce the most girls.
-Rachel's Basset Hound, Walter, is hit by a car and she flags down a driver, who is Jesse Ryan, another player on the team.
+Rachel's Basset Hound, Walter, is hit by a car and she flags down a driver, Jesse Ryan, another player on the team.
 Jesse takes an interest in Rachel, to the chagrin of cheerleader Tracy Campbell, who is pursuing him.
-Meanwhile, having discovered that Rachel implicated them in Lisa's death, Eric and Mark attempt to scare her into silence by harassing her at her home, but her telekinetic powers frighten them away.
-Pressured by the players' families, the district attorney covers up the statutory rape charges against Eric.
+Having discovered that Rachel implicated them in Lisa's death, Eric and Mark attempt to scare her into silence by harassing her, but her telekinetic powers frighten them away.
+Pressured by the players' families, the district attorney covers up the charges against Eric.

-Sue begins to suspect Rachel may possess telekinetic powers through their counseling sessions, and she causes her snowglobe to break.
-Sue tracks down Barbara, whose schizophrenia has stabilized over the years, and she learns from her that Rachel's father was Ralph White, who was Carrie White’s father.
+Sue begins to suspect Rachel may possess telekinetic powers through their counseling sessions.
+Sue tracks down Barbara, whose schizophrenia has stabilized over the years, and learns from her that Rachel's father was Ralph White, who was Carrie White’s father.
 Sue brings Rachel to the ruins of the high school which Carrie destroyed in a telekinetic rage in 1976 after being humiliated at her senior prom.
-Sue, a peer of Carrie's, is the only survivor of that incident.
+(Note: As depicted in Carrie (1976)) Sue, a peer of Carrie's, is the only survivor of that incident.
 When Sue discloses that Carrie is Rachel's half-sister, Rachel dismisses her as a liar.
 Sue later sneaks Barbara out of the institution so that she can inform Rachel of her father's identity.